Working Together for BC's Bears

 Black bears are abundant throughout BC and are extremely adaptable.
 Because they are able to take advantage of human-dominated landscapes, the number of interactions with people every year is consistently high.
 Grizzly bears are less abundant and are in fact at risk, making any negative interaction, especially one with a female, of great conservation concern.

-Working for bears
+Working Together for BC's Bears

 Only by changing human attitudes toward bears and their habitat can we begin to address the threats they face.